I’ve been a guest on various podcasts over the past couple of years.

 The Brain Booster Podcast, with Karl Morris

 Karl has become a good friend since being kind enough to write the forward for The Three Principles of Outstanding Golf.
+I’ve been a guest on the Brain Booster a couple of times now

 In this episode of his podcast, we discuss the problems golfers encounter when they try to manage or control their thinking, and I share some of the ways in which my ideas have developed and moved on since the book was published in 2016.